laktoosivaba/cy/README.md

 More or less in line with existing conventions, the API should offer at least:

 - Fully specified topic names starting with a name separator: `/topic/name`

-- Namespace-prefixed topic names if the leading symbol is not a separator: `topic/name` expands into `/namespace/topic/name`, where the namespace is set on the node instance during its initialization.
+- Namespace-prefixed topic names if the leading symbol is not a separator: `topic/name` expands into `/namespace/topic/name`, where the `/namespace` is set on the node instance during its initialization.

-- Local topics that start with `~` are prefixed with the UID: `~/topic/name` expands into `/abcd/1234/5678ef01/topic/name`, where the UID is 0xabcd12345678ef01, specifically VID=0xabcd PID=0x1234 IID=5678ef01.
+- Local topics starting with `~` are prefixed with the UID: `~/topic/name` expands into `/abcd/1234/5678ef01/topic/name`, where the UID is 0xabcd12345678ef01, specifically VID=0xabcd PID=0x1234 IID=5678ef01.
+This is mostly intended for RPC endpoints, though.

 Ideally we should also introduce namespace renaming that locally map a given topic name prefix to another prefix.

 The node-ID will disappear from the application scope completely.
 Ideally, it should be entirely automated away by the transport layer, since now we have the tools for that.
 Those applications that require fully manual control over the node-ID will still be able to set it up directly at the transport layer.

+To interact with old nodes not supporting named topics, pinned topics are used.
+For example, to subscribe to the old `uavcan.node.port.List` message (not needed for the new design), one will subscribe to topic `/7510`.

 ## Rules